13 Social Media Video Ideas To Generate Engagement

 Give your audience a peek at what’s going on behind the scenes (BTS) — content that die-hard fans of a business wish they have access to.
 This type of video lets creators be real with their followers.
 They get to follow you along and see what it’s like working for your company.

-They get a glimpse of your struggles as well as the company culture.
-People can meet the employees working in the background.
 BTS videos also let you show off your personality.
-You get to display a side of you that your customers don’t normally get to see.
+You get to display a side of you that your audience doesn’t normally get to see.

 But with BTS videos, they’re only as interesting if you have something to say.
-You can’t just show people the back office and call it a day.
 You’ll have to talk to your viewers.
 You must explain how things work.
 Share something that they might find interesting.

 3. Q&A videos